ahsanmustafa11-a/docker-compose-python-flask/README.md

-# 📚 CI/CD Automation(Jenkins) to Python Flask App LMS Application
+# 📚 Docker Compose LMS project 3 Tier  Python Flask, Mysql & Nginx

 A production-style **Library Management System** built using a multi-container Docker architecture.
 The project demonstrates how to containerize a full-stack web application by integrating a responsive frontend, a Flask REST API backend, a MySQL database, and an Nginx reverse proxy using Docker Compose.